Browse Definitions :

 • SSAE 16 - The Statement on Standards for Attestation Engagements No.

-• standard operating procedure (SOP) - A standard operating procedure (SOP) is a set of written instructions that describes the step-by-step process that must be taken to properly perform a routine activity.
+• standard operating procedure (SOP) - A standard operating procedure is a set of step-by-step instructions for performing a routine activity.

 • supply chain security - Supply chain security is the part of supply chain management that focuses on the risk management of external suppliers, vendors, logistics and transportation.